Nageshvara/Smart-Office-Facility/README.md

 # Smart-Office-Facility

-This repository contains the necessary Java files used to build a Smart Office application, demonstrating the application of OOPS concepts, design patterns, and best practices.
+The src folder contains the necessary Java files used to build a Smart Office application, demonstrating the application of OOPS concepts, design patterns, and best practices.

 ### MainApplication.java